-Benedictine values and the Good Samaritan spirituality continue to have strong influence over the life and mission of the College along with the surrounding parishes - the Catholic Parish of Pittwater and the Lakes Catholic Parish - which remain important partners in the faith education offered.
+Benedictine values and the Good Samaritan spirituality continue to have strong influence over the life and mission of the School along with the surrounding parishes - the Catholic Parish of Pittwater and the Lakes Catholic Parish - which remain important partners in the faith education offered.
 The celebration of Eucharist is the pinnacle of the expression of Catholic faith and is an integral part of life at the College.
-The opening year Mass, Mater day Mass, end of year Mass, significant feast days and the Year 12 graduation Mass were celebrated.
+The opening year Mass, Mater Day Mass, end of year Mass, significant feast days and the Year 12 graduation Mass were celebrated.
 The College is fortunate to have the support of the local clergy who celebrated weekly Mass at lunchtime.
-In 2017, each member of the College community was invited to be a custodian of the College value of Community.
+In 2018, each member of the College community was invited to be a custodian of the School value of Stewardship.
 This focus extended across all areas of College life and all liturgical celebrations invited students to share their talents, heart and mind with others.

-During the course of 2017 the College celebrated a range of significant liturgical events.
-These included: Ash Wednesday, Easter liturgy, the feast of the Assumption and the thanksgiving Mass for our volunteers at the College.
+During the course of 2018 the School celebrated a range of significant liturgical events.
+These included: Ash Wednesday, Easter liturgy, the Feast of the Assumption and the Thanksgiving Mass for our volunteers at the School.
 Blessings for Mother's day and Father's day remained popular with parents and students alike.
 Prayer life is encouraged with formal prayer held in the Mater Maria Chapel as well as prayers being offered during assemblies and mentor groups.
-The 55th anniversary Mass in May was a special opportunity for the College to give thanks for the abundant blessings which have been bestowed on the community and acknowledge the Sisters of the Good Samaritan, the founding religious order of the College.
+The 56th anniversary Mass in May was a special opportunity for the College to give thanks for the abundant blessings which have been bestowed on the community and acknowledge the Sisters of the Good Samaritan, the founding religious order of Mater Maria.